How to claim DLA for your child

 It’s a good idea to make a copy of your filled-in application form and any other documents you send.
 This will be useful in case you need to refer to it later, for example if you need to reapply for DLA after a few years.

 If you’re waiting for something like a letter from your doctor, you should still send the form before the 6 week deadline.
 Include a letter saying you’ll send more evidence and give them an approximate date for when you’ll send it.
-If you send the form late you’ll only get paid from when the Disability and Carers Service receives it
+If you send the form late you’ll only get paid from when the DWP receives it.

-You’ll get a letter within 2 weeks saying they’ve received your claim.
-Contact the Disability and Carers Service if you haven’t received a letter within 6 weeks.
+You’ll get a letter from DWP within 2 weeks saying they’ve received your claim (or you might get a text message instead).
+Contact the DLA helpline if you haven’t received a letter after 2 weeks.

 If your claim is successful, the decision letter will tell you how much you’ll get and for how long.
 If your claim isn’t successful, the decision letter will outline the reasons.